xavierhatfield136-byte/Eagles-remorse/docs/PLAYABLE_ALPHA_EXECUTION_PLAN.md

 ## Owner Playtest Evidence

 - A1: enemy encounters felt understandable and normal, with good warning text and working controls.
 Encounter density felt sparse and needs a tuning pass.
+- Section 28 strike balance: strikes are too cheap and plentiful because they act like a guaranteed extra hit in combat.
+The owner also wants a visible way to make, buy, or salvage more strikes if they become a scarce resource.
+- Section 28 economy loop: ore is too plentiful, early fleet growth is too easy, and damage-control plus transport repair support makes sustain too forgiving.
+- Section 28 diplomacy: diplomacy has almost no impact; traders and green/yellow support are not needed to keep pushing forward.
+- Section 28 scope: battle replay, visual battlefield editor, mod browser, custom scenarios, challenge mode, and New Game Plus are all post-alpha/post-release.
+- Section 28 presentation: current hull skins, turret skins, shields, trails, and station models are approved.
+Damage stages, props, portals, map icons, ambience/music/warnings/radio/voice/caption behavior, and temporary crew voice lines need replacement or removal before alpha acceptance.
+- Section 28 accessibility: keyboard-only controls, high contrast, captions, quiet mode, and 1280x720/1920x1080 readability passed owner review.
 - A2: travel, mining, salvage, resupply, refit, and fleet operations were reachable and worked as expected.
 Ammunition pressure was not noticeable and needs tuning.
 - A4: previously visited spaces remained revisitable for resource recovery and continued fleet operations.
 - Combat readability improved after removing ship collisions and tactical ECM; player guns no longer fell silent without explanation.